puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resources.md

 You're almost there to officially completing your first quest!

+{% aside %}

 {% task 7 %}
 Just one more thing.
-We do not want Ralph to be an assistant to anyone else!
+We do not want Byte to be an assistant to anyone else!
 Let's make it so:

-	chmod 700 /home/ralph/assistant
+	chmod 700 /home/byte/assistant

 ..and inspect the result one more time:

-	puppet resource file /home/ralph/assistant
+	puppet resource file /home/byte/assistant

 ## The Resource Abstraction Layer